RatingWidget/wordpress-plugin/readme.txt

 > **Problem: The WordPress plugin don’t work, where are my ratings?**
 >
 > **Solution:** Don’t panic – you are not alone!
 Your custom theme’s developer forgot to call `wp_footer()` in the footer template file (usually named footer.php).
-Our star ratings core JavasSript is loaded on this action hook.
+Our star ratings core JavasScript is loaded on this action hook.
 Once this fixed the ratings should appear.
 >
 > More info here - [http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks](http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks)